mferrari0/Reor20---Radar-Precipitation-Prediction/README.md

 <img src="https://site.extension.uga.edu/climate/files/2015/08/new-radar-precip-map.jpg" height="200" width="300" >

 Radar date is considered to be a reliable source for measuring precipitation.
-It is used by Reor20 for their flood detection model, but it's a relatively new inventiona and its data doesn't go back in time that much, while rain gauges have been aroung for a much longer time.
+It is used by Reor20 for their flood detection model, but it's a relatively new invention and its data doesn't go back in time that much, while rain gauges have been aroung for a much longer time.

 ## Available data